The traditional marketing-data science dynamic is changing — and for the better.

 It’s not just hands-on marketers who need consistent data updates, as 60% of marketing decision-makers struggle to access data and integrate it into a single source of truth.

 Many data science departments have been built for this purpose, and it’s easy to see why:

-Integrating data from multiple sources (most brands tend to have several customer databases today) can help not only marketing, but also sales, customer service, and other teams.
+- Integrating data from multiple sources (most businesses tend to have several customer databases today) can help not only marketing, but also sales, customer service, and other teams.

 Therefore, it makes perfect sense data scientists should proactively champion data unification — and find the most applicable, pure-play customer data platform for the job.

 Situation #2: Your marketers need intricate data models.

 Marketers who own and operate BlueConic’s CDP for their brands can take advantage of out-of-the-box machine learning models to predict customers’ and prospects’ behavior.

 For instance, using Jupyter notebooks in AI Workbench, our customers can deploy (or schedule) models and train them to anticipate things like customer lifetime value (CLV) for a particular segment (e.g., top buyers, subscribers with a high propensity to churn).

 There are certainly advanced machine learning models, though, that are beyond the average marketer’s technological scope, both in terms of building and deploying.

 Enter data scientists, who can assist with these AI marketing efforts and import custom notebooks into software like ours to allow marketing to take the wheel with deployment and, in turn, set them up for long-term success with their big data.

 Situation #3: Your company simply has too much dirty data.

 A Deloitte survey found the data brands collect about consumers was mostly inaccurate — particularly third-party data, which may have come from disreputable entities.

 Meanwhile, a 2019 Experian study discover 95% of major brands said poor data quality undermines their business performance and worsens their bottom lines.

 While many marketers now turn to first-party data to enhance their marketing, there’s still the occasional need to clean up one’s database and eliminate old or imprecise data.